Precision antibiotics are on the horizon

 The pipeline includes programs for differentiated medicines to treat serious multidrug-resistant Gram-negative infections, such as Pseudomonas aeruginosa, Acinetobacter baumanii, carbapenem-resistant Enterobacteriaceae, and Neisseria gonorrhoeae.

-A Phase 1 trial of ETX2514SUL has been recently completed with positive results for pharmacokinetics and drug toleration.
-The Company is conducting additional preclinical and clinical work, including a Phase 2 clinical trial, and plans to move ETX2514SUL to Phase 3 in early 2019.
+A Phase 1 trial of ETX2514SUL has recently been completed with positive results for pharmacokinetics and drug toleration.
+We are conducting additional preclinical and clinical work, including an ongoing Phase 2 clinical trial, and plan to move ETX2514SUL to Phase 3 in early 2019.
 ETX2514SUL has been designated a Qualified Infectious Disease Product (QIDP) by the U.S. Food and Drug Administration and awarded Fast Track status.